jlhags/jlhags.github.io/content/post/beginning-programming-lesson-04.md

 ```

 ## Arrays and Slices
 You can think of arrays and slices as variables that are a list of values.
-If you wanted to store a grocery list, you may want to use an array or slice of type string.
+If you wanted to store a grocery list, you may want to use an array or slice of type `string`.
 But what are the differences between the two?

 Arrays in Golang are of a predetermined length.
 If we use less space than what was requested, the extra space is wasted.
 If we need more space, we need to create a new variable.
 Slices on the other hand, can grow or shrink depending on how much space you need.
 Which one you use will depend on the use case.